-For the occasion, EZ wore a black sharkskin suit made especially in Milano.
-That is a fashion center in Italy, which he often had to explain to his illiterate acquaintances.
+Emiliano Zapata wore a black sharkskin suit made especially for the occasion in Milano.
 The padding in the shoulders diverted attention from his short legs.
 His white linen dress shirt had the stitching "EZ" over the left breast pocket.
 Inside the pocket was a silk burgundy handkerchief, the coloring matching his gabardine tie.
-If you didn't ask, he would tell you the history of his threads, the special and extensive crafting and cost to himself for a suit that he proclaimed 'compared no one else in the world.'
-Of course, EZ had never been to Italy to study the clothing that the fashion houses copied from one another.
+If you didn't ask, he would tell you the history of his threads, the special and extensive crafting and cost to himself.

-For those who cared, his big feet were stuffed into Italian shoes, Mercutio Loafers, crafted by the Berluti fashion house by one of their retired craftsman now living in Verona.
-EZ cared and he could go on for many minutes about their uniqueness and comfort.
+For those who cared, his big feet were stuffed into Italian shoes, Mercutio Loafers crafted by the Berluti fashion house by one of their retired craftsman now living in Verona.
+EZ cared.